 - 5 Sensitivity analyses based on WRF simulations demonstrate that the formation and the evolution of the warm-air seclusion and its "poisonous tail" are largely independent from orography.
 In contrast, the warm sector of the storm is undergoing considerable orographically induced modifications.
-While moving over the orography, both warm and cold fronts are eroded rapidly.
+Both-While moving over the orography, both warm and cold fronts are eroded rapidly, and the.
 This development fits neither the cold-air-damming nor the passive-advection paradigms describing front-orography interactions.
 The warm sector is lifted over the orography, thereby accelerating the occlusion process.
-The insensitivity of the - 10 warm-air seclusion to the orographic modifications of the warm sector raises the question to which extent these entities are still interacting after the onset of the occlusion process.
+The - 10 insensitivity of the warm-air seclusion to the orographic modifications of the warm sector raises the question to which extent these entities are still interacting after the onset of the occlusion process.

 Further, we observe ubiquitous and large-amplitude internal gravity waves (IGWs) during the landfall of the warm and cold fronts, exceeding in amplitude the cross-frontal circulation.
-As the spatial scales of the IGW pattern and of the fronts are comparable, wave-front interactions are plausible and might have contributed to the erosion of the cross-frontal temperature gradient over the orography.
-Further, we hypothesize that IGWs contribute to the observed near-instantaneous flow deflection 15 around the orography at 500hPa, which is well above crest height.
+As the spatial scales of the IGW pattern and of the fronts are comparable, we speculate that wave-front interactions are plausible and might have contributed to the rapid erosion of the

+15 cross-frontal temperature gradient over the orography.
+Further, IGWs might also provide a plausible cause for we hypothesize that IGWs contribute to the observed near-instantaneous flow deflection around the orography at 500hPa, which is well above crest height.